RaptorCapture247/AquaVaults-Swapper/README.md

 # AquaVaults Swapper Setup Guide
 ---

-🪐 Running the AquaVaults HTML Swapper Locally (Phantom + Helius RPC)
+🪐 Running the AquaVaults HTML Swapper Locally (Phantom + Custom RPC)

-This project is a single HTML file that must be served via a local server to connect to Phantom Wallet and a Solana RPC via Helius.
+This project is a single HTML file that must be served via a local server to connect to Phantom Wallet and a Solana RPC.
 Opening it directly in the browser will not work.

-This guide walks you through downloading the file, setting up Python, adding your Helius RPC, and running it locally.
+This guide walks you through downloading the file, setting up Python, and running it locally.

 Please see https://github.com/RaptorCapture247/AquaVaults-Swapper/blob/main/SummaryandOverview.md for technical details.